jfnavarro/st_api/README.md

 ## Database Documentation

-You must have MongoDB installed in your server https://www.mongodb.com/
+You must have MongoDB installed in your database server https://www.mongodb.com/

-You can see the test database in db_test.tar.gz as a template
+You can see the test database in db_test.tar.gz as a template to create your database

+You must make sure that the users (admin and st-viewer-rw) and their passwords as well as the DB server IP are correctly configured in the API prior deployment

 ###### How to clone a Mongodb database